martukas/dotfiles/README.md

 ## Routine use

-The following aliases are available (filling gaps in progress):
+The following aliases have (nearly) identical behaviour in bash and Powershell, Linux and Windows.

 | Alias                       | Function                                                                 |
 |-----------------------------|--------------------------------------------------------------------------|